Piercingxx/Piercingxx/README.md

 > **Director of Cross‑Modal Integration**

-> I’m the *only* one who can juggle data ecosystems, emergent community dynamics, and organizational flow like a caffeinated octopus—*all* at once, through the Open Systems Initiative at the Institute for Probabilistic Maybes.
+> Jugging data ecosystems, emergent community dynamics, and organizational flow like a caffeinated octopus—*all* at once, through the Open Systems Initiative at the Institute for Probabilistic Maybes.

-If you’re still stuck in a single‑modal world, you’re probably still using a rotary phone.

 ---

 ## 👤 **About Me**

-I’m the *king* of **complex systems** and **strategic disruption**.
-My résumé reads like a comic book:
+Intigrating **complex systems** and **strategic disruption**, my résumé reads like a comic book:

 - **Lead Architect, Granular Systems** – Global Consortium for Adaptive Dependencies & Predictive Modeling (yeah, I built a whole universe).